Skip to Content

 Afterwards, the small forward could score around the basket with a layup, dunk, or floater before the help defense is able to potentially hinder or completely prevent the opportunity to score.

-Following that, the small forward could score via a mid-range jump shot, or simply by way of a close-range shot.
+Following that, the small forward could score via a mid-range jump shot, or simply by way of a close-range shot around the rim.

 The small forward could be an effective defender in terms of containing the ball and/or executing defensive closeouts near the perimeter areas of the court.